THE IRISH DIVORCE ACT

-(a) the possibility of reconciliation and give her the names and addresses of people qualified to help reconcile the couple,
+- reconciliation, and give her the names and addresses of people qualified to help reconcile the couple,

-(c) the possibility of a written separation agreement.
+(c) a written separation agreement.

 (b) leave a copy of the certificate with any copy of the petition served on anyone else or left in a court office.